 6. Shape your bread loaf and bake it in a Dutch oven.

-7. Allow bread to cool on a rack for 2–3 hours before slicing it.
+7. Allow the bread to cool on a rack for 2–3 hours before slicing it.

 1 cup white wheat or spelt flour